-The Insights staff offers workshops applicable to professional development opportunities.
+The Insights staff offers workshops applicable to professional and personal development opportunities.

 KILLING THE TAPEWORM: FIGHTING SABOTAGE IN THE WORKPLACE

 Deliberate or unintentional sabotage, like a tapeworm, can eat away at the strength of an organization, ultimately deteriorating the structure of the environment.
 In order to change a climate of sabotage, the “tapeworms” must be identified and then members of the organization must take personal ownership in destroying these tapeworms.
 Within this workshop, teams will address this sensitive topic and move forward with specific strategies to reduce sabotage within their workplaces.

 Did you know that 75% of the reasons people are dissatisfied at work are related to a lack of emotional intelligence?
 One of the most important jobs as a team member is to take charge of your own energy and then to orchestrate the energy of those around you; this requires an understanding of emotional intelligence.
 In this workshop, the topic of emotional intelligence (or EQ) is discussed; first, from the perspective of EQ in the workplace and then, from an individual perspective.
 The incorporation of an EQ assessment for participants can bring the topic to a personal level and offer data to support personal and professional goal-setting.

 Many people believe that to create great change, individuals must give 110%.
 But who has the time or energy to give more than 100%?
 By adopting the idea of 212 Thinking, individuals will learn positive, powerful change can come with one small change in thinking.